Pathogen-Genomics-Cymru/covate/README.md

 <img height="600" src="https://github.com/Pathogen-Genomics-Cymru/covate/blob/main/covate-workflow.png" />

 ## Output ##
 A date-stamped output directory is created with sub-directories for each common lineage and a cross-correlation sub-directory.
-The cross-correlation directory contains two plots and a csv for the primary region (if --cross-correlation).
-At the top level you will find a csv of the timeseries and summary error log file(s) for prediction and validation (if --validate).
+At the top level you will find a csv of the timeseries and summary error log file(s) for prediction and validation (provided --predict and --validate).
+The cross-correlation sub-directory contains multiple plots and csvs from the cross-correlation analysis (provided --cross-correlation).
 In a lineage sub-directory you should find the following directories and plots:
 * **prediction** The forecasted time series for each region.
-If the directory is empty then the forecast has failed to run (check logs/prediction for the error log).
+This directory will be empty if --predict is not specified.
+If --predict has been specified and directory is empty then the forecast has failed to run (check logs/prediction for the error log).
 * **validation** A validation forecast for each region (plots the time series for the last nsteps prior to the set end date with a forecast).
 This directory will be empty if --validate is not specified.
 If --validate has been specified and the directory is empty then the forecast has failed to run (check logs/validation for the error log).
 * **logs** There are separate log files for prediction and validation.
 Log files $lineage_model.txt contain information on the built models.
 If there are any errors raised for the lineage then an error log $lineage_error.txt will also be generated.
 There are also csvs of the forecasted time series values.
 * **additional-plots** Time series for the lineage and ACF plots for each region.
 There may be additional VAR plots if relevant.